Learning to Bound Counterfactual Inference from Observational, Biased and Randomised Data: Background on Bayesian Networks and Structural Causal Models

 \section{Background on Bayesian Networks and Structural Causal Models}

 A generic variable $X$ is assumed to take values from a finite set $\Omega_X$.
-Denote by $P(X)$ a probability mass function (PMF) over $X$.
-Given variables $X$ and $Y$, a conditional probability table (CPT) $P(X|Y)$ is a collection of PMFs indexed by the values of $Y$, i.e., $\{P(X|Y)\}_{y\in\Omega_Y}$.
-If all PMFs in a CPT are \emph{degenerate}, i.e., $\{0,1\}$-valued, we say that the CPT is degenerate.
+A probability mass function (PMF) over $X$ is denoted as $P(X)$.
+Given variables $Y$ and $X$, a conditional probability table (CPT) $P(Y|X)$ is a collection of PMFs over $Y$ indexed by the values of $X$, i.e., $\{P(Y|X)\}_{x\in\Omega_X}$.
+If all PMFs in a CPT are \emph{degenerate}, i.e., $\{0,1\}$-valued, we say that also the CPT is degenerate.

-A \emph{structural equation} (SE) $f_X$ associated with variable $X$ and based on the input variable(s) $Y$ is a surjective function $f_X:\Omega_{Y} \to \Omega_X$ that determines the value of $X$ from that of $Y$.
-Such an SE induces the degenerate CPT $P(X|Y)$ via $P(x|y):=\llbracket f_X(y)=x \rrbracket$ for each $x\in\Omega_X$ and $y\in\Omega_Y$, where $\llbracket \cdot \rrbracket$ denotes the Iverson brackets that take value one if the statement inside the brackets is true and zero otherwise.
+A \emph{structural equation} (SE) $f$ associated with variable $Y$ and based on the input variable(s) $X$, is a surjective function $f:\Omega_{X} \to \Omega_Y$ that determines the value of $Y$ from that of $X$.
+Such an SE induces the degenerate CPT $P(Y|X)$ via $P(y|x):=\llbracket f(x)=y \rrbracket$ for each $x\in\Omega_X$ and $y\in\Omega_Y$, where $\llbracket \cdot \rrbracket$ denotes the Iverson brackets that take value one if the statement inside the brackets is true and zero otherwise.

-Consider a joint variable $\bm{V}:=(V_1,\ldots,V_n)$ and a directed acyclic graph $\mathcal{G}$ whose nodes are in a one-to-one correspondence with the variables in $\bm{V}$ (we use a node in $\mathcal{G}$ and its corresponding variable interchangeably).
-Given $\mathcal{G}$, a Bayesian network (BN) is a collection of CPTs $\{P(V_i|\mathrm{Pa}(V_i))\}_{i=1}^n$, where $\mathrm{Pa}(V_i)$ denotes the \emph{parents} of $V_i$, i.e., the direct predecessors of $V_i$ according to $\mathcal{G}$.
-A BN induces a joint PMF $P(\bm{V})$ that factorises as $P(\bm{v})=\prod_{i=1}^n P(v_i|\mathrm{pa}(V_i))$, for each $\bm{v}\in\Omega_{\bm{V}}$, where $(v_i,\mathrm{pa}(V_i))\sim \bm{v}$, i.e., $v_i$ and $\mathrm{pa}(V_i)$ are the values of $V_i$ and $\mathrm{Pa}(V_i)$ consistent with $\bm{v}$ for each $i=1,\ldots,n$.
+Consider a joint variable $\bm{X}:=(X_1,\ldots,X_n)$ and a directed acyclic graph $\mathcal{G}$ whose nodes are in a one-to-one correspondence with the variables in $\bm{X}$ (we use a node in $\mathcal{G}$ and its corresponding variable interchangeably).
+Given $\mathcal{G}$, a Bayesian network (BN) is a collection of CPTs $\{P(X_i|\mathrm{Pa}_{X_i})\}_{i=1}^n$, where $\mathrm{Pa}_{X_i}$ denotes the \emph{parents} of $X_i$, i.e., the direct predecessors of $X_i$ according to $\mathcal{G}$.
+A BN induces a joint PMF $P(\bm{X})$ that factorises as $P(\bm{x})=\prod_{i=1}^n P(x_i|\mathrm{pa}_{X_i})$, for each $\bm{x}\in\Omega_{\bm{X}}$, where $(x_i,\mathrm{pa}_{X_i})\sim \bm{x}$, i.e., $x_i$ and $\mathrm{pa}_{X_i}$ are the values of $X_i$ and $\mathrm{Pa}_{X_i}$ consistent with $\bm{x}$ for each $i=1,\ldots,n$.